 Ellen Brown is an attorney, president of the Public Banking Institute, and the author of eleven books, including Web of Debt: The Shocking Truth About Our Money System and How We Can Break Free.
 Her websites are WebofDebt.com and PublicBankingInstitute.org.

 Unapologetically Black, Jasmyne Cannick has developed a strong national following for her willingness to tell it like it is on uncomfortable and hard to discuss issues around race, politics, and society.
 Jasmyne is proud of her reputation for bringing attention to stories and issues that would have gone under-reported, overlooked, or just ignored.
-She continues to be a popular commentator on local and cable television news where she challenges and shapes public opinion while encouraging civic engagement for positive social change.

 Jeff Cohen was an associate professor of journalism at Ithaca College and founder of the media watch group FAIR.
 In 2011, he cofounded the online activism group RootsAction.org.
 He is the author of “Cable News Confidential: My Misadventures in Corporate Media.”